Mustapha Ishak-Boushaki

-Mustapha Ishak-Boushaki is an Algerian theoretical physicist, cosmologist and professor at the University of Texas at Dallas.
+Mustapha Ishak-Boushaki is an Algerian-North American theoretical physicist, cosmologist and professor at the University of Texas at Dallas.
 He is known for his contributions to the studies of cosmic acceleration and dark energy, gravitational lensing, and testing alternatives to general relativity; as well as his authorship of Testing General Relativity in Cosmology, a review article published in Living Reviews in Relativity.

 He was elected as a fellow of the American Association for the Advancement of Science (AAAS) in 2021 and as a fellow of the American Physical Society (APS) with the quote: "For distinguished contributions to the field of theoretical cosmology, particularly for testing modifications to general relativity at cosmological scales, and for sustained excellence in teaching and mentoring of students."

 Education and academic background

 Mustapha Ishak-Boushaki was born in Algeria (North Africa), where he grew up and completed his pre-university studies in the city of Bouira.

 He moved to Montreal in 1987.
 In 1994, he received an undergraduate degree in computer science at the University of Quebec at Montreal, followed by an additional undergraduate degree in physics from the University of Montreal in 1998.

 He then attended Queen's University at Kingston where in 2003 he completed his PhD in general relativity and theoretical cosmology.

 His graduate work included studies on inhomogeneous cosmologies, wormholes, exact solutions in general relativity of compact objects (such as neutron stars), and an inverse approach to the Einstein field equations.

 Following the completion of his graduate studies, Ishak-Boushaki began work as a research associate at Princeton University until later entering a professorship at the University of Texas at Dallas in 2005.